Dialectical Behavior Therapy and Cutting

 • Low self-esteem.

-Self-harm behavior is a dangerous practice that is most commonly seen in young people with the average age of onset around 12 years old and continuing on (if left untreated) throughout the teenage years and on into the early twenties.
+Self-harm behavior is a dangerous practice.
+Normally, self-harm is most commonly seen in young people around 12 years old and continues (if left untreated) throughout the teenage years and on into the early twenties.

 Cutting and Dialectical Behavior Therapy

-Therapists have found success treating individuals with cutting issues by using dialectical behavior therapy.
-DBT engages the individual in ways that standard therapy may ignore.
-This includes:
+Therapists have found success in treating individuals with cutting issues through the use of Dialectical Behavior Therapy.
+DBT engages the individual in ways that standard therapy may not.
+Some examples include:

-• Using role-playing to help the individual learn how to form stronger personal relationships -thus raising their self-esteem and diminishing the feelings that can bring about cutting.
+• The use of role-playing helps the individual learn how to form stronger personal relationships.
+These activities raise his self-esteem and diminish the feelings that can lead to cutting behavior.

-• Teaching the individual how to cope effectively with stressful situations that can bring about cutting or other self-harm behaviors.
+• Teaching the individual how to cope effectively with stressful situations.
 Stress is one of the most common factors behind self-harm.
-By using “talk therapy” as a means of creating individualized strategies for coping with stress, the DBT helps reduce the need to cut one’s self.
+By using talk therapy as a means of creating individualized strategies for coping with stress, the DBT helps reduce the need for self-harm.

-• Enhance the world-view of the individual so that they understand the impact their actions have on friends, family and the rest of society.
+• Enhance the worldview of the individual so he understands the impact his actions have on friends, family and the rest of society.

-Michael’s House is a residential drug rehabilitation facility that uses dialectical behavior therapy to treat individuals with self-harm issues, alcohol and drug addiction as well as a number of other conditions.
+Michael’s House is a residential drug rehabilitation facility that uses dialectical behavior therapy to treat individuals with self-harm issues, drug addiction as well as a number of other conditions.
 As one of the leading DBT-friendly facilities in California, Michael’s House is at the forefront of this exciting new treatment modality.
-Contact Michael’s House today at 1-877-345-8494 for more information.
+If you would like more information, please call us today.
+One of our admissions counselors will be glad to answer your questions.
+Please contact Michael’s House at 760.548.4032 now.